GrammaTech/gtirb/CONTRIBUTING.md

 	- No globals
 	- Free functions should not maintain state.
 	- Use caution when using iterators to guard against invalidation.

-- Code should be tested on Linux using GCC and Clang and on Windows using Visual Studio.

 - Maintain const-correctness.